Robert Borgatta: 1940-1960—Waterscapes

 The waterscapes form a large collection ranging from the abstract to impressionistic.
 Promontories and the meeting of the land and sea are prevalent themes, and perspective takes on a full range of expression.

 1940-1960—Landscapes

 An extensive collection, the landscapes include alpine scenes, cliffs, ravines and the Palisades.
 There are numerous panoramic paintings, including ‘From St. Michaels’, ‘Andalusia’ and ‘038’.
 These works were produced completely from sketches and recalled visits.

-1970's
+1970s

-For the first half of his life, Robert craved being American with a capital A: acceptance, admiration, acquiring things, and ambition.
-This was reflected in his position as a young tenured professor, the large number of solo gallery exhibitions, executing mural commissions, and advertising graphics work.
-His ability to routinely sell his work, coupled with his salary as an art professor and other art-related income was a source of pride that he made his living and supported his family solely as an artist.
-Robert was also instrumental in obtaining jobs for his peers including Phillip Pearlstein among others.
+For the first half of his life, Robert craved the acceptance and success he felt would come with being American.
+This was reflected in his position as a young tenured professor, the large number of solo gallery exhibitions, his execution of mural commissions, and his advertising graphics work.
+His ability to routinely sell his work, coupled with his salary as an art professor and other art-related income, meant he made his living and supported his family solely as an artist - a source of pride for him.
+Robert was also instrumental in obtaining jobs for his peers, including Phillip Pearlstein, among others.